The Summit Workshop

 Afternoon Projects (Quests)

-Quests will begin to evolve into longer apprenticeships, starting their own businesses, extensive projects, hands on science projects, or even just studying for college entrance exams.
+Quests will begin to evolve into longer apprenticeships, starting their own businesses, extensive projects, hands on science projects, engineering problem solving, or even just studying for college entrance exams.

 Our mastery focus has allowed our learners to test out of subjects at the university level, with some CLEPping or scoring well on AP tests giving them college credit.